Detroit tourism seeks rebound after year lost to pandemic

 “I’m really looking at (2020) as a pause and not a shutdown,” Molinari said.
 “We were ready to take off just before the pandemic and we are ready right now coming out of it.”

-Featured Article: Certificate of Deposit (CD) For Risk Adverse Investors?7 Undervalued Stocks That Deserve More Attention
+Featured Article: Trading Strategy Methods and Types7 Undervalued Stocks That Deserve More Attention

 With the Dow Jones Industrial Average (DJIA) hitting new highs seemingly every day, it may seem like the wrong time to be looking at undervalued stocks.
 Or is it?